Home

 On our (March 2006) trip to Gdl. after a long day of combing and exploring the city we were absolutely starving and extremely thirsty.

-My husband’s sister had recommended several Guadalajara restaurants and one in particular (Carnes Ruben) seemed very appealing and was close by!
+We were recommended several Guadalajara restaurants and one in particular (Carnes Ruben) seemed very appealing and was close by.
 So we decided to give it a try.

 They brought out chips and about 4 different salsas.
 I had fun trying to figure out which was the best.
 And I think they were all equally delicious, however, I think the green ones are usually the hottest so I try to stay away from those.